AT90S8515/LegacyPVP/README.md

 League of legends custom client, that is based of LegendaryClient and Wintermint
 ####Please use LegenadryClient.
 This client will be underground for a bit
+Work will continue on this client after completion of LegendaryClient.
+This will be a different UI and different logic core [goodbye jabber-net]

 #Features
 * Bridge all your accounts to one client.
 Add them with the easy to use Auth system